TrueBlocks/trueblocks-browse/frontend/src/assets/help/wizard-error.md

-The Wizard Error View displays when there's been some sort of error
+The Wizard Error page appears when there's some sort of error in your configuration.
+Most likely this is due to your RPC server being down, misconfigured, or unreachable.
+You will not be able to proceed past this page until the error is resolved.